 This means you can connect to it directly from any of your services using hostname

 You may need to append a URL scheme to the private service address depending on your app requirements.
-For example, apps that rely on Redis as a cache might require you to specify
+For example, apps that rely on Elasticsearch as a search endpoint might require you to specify